moolight-seashell/Derpy-AltiVario-diy-esp8266/README.md

 the actual esp8266 cannot have at the same time rtos and support for arduino framowork.
 Maybe the esp32 is a better choice to do the job

-this is thy this project is build with "cath" (next later)
+this is why this project is build with the library "cath" (next later)

 because of the pinout , buttons cannot be manage by an proper cpu interruption so the buttons are manage with pulling.
 This is why button can looks laggy